mapbender/mapbender-documentation/en/functions/basic/layertree.rst

 * Layerset World:
     * Instance `OSM Demosource <https://osm-demo.wheregroup.com/service?&REQUEST=GetCapabilities&SERVICE=WMS&VERSION=1.3.0>`_

 The instance of the OSM demosource is automatically included in the installation.
 Now this needs to be integrated into an existing Layerset.
-Switch to the tab "Layersets".
-In the following example, the Layerset " YAML main" was renamed to " World ".
+Switch to the tab Layersets.
+In the following example, the Layerset "YAML main" was renamed to "World".
 In case of difficulties with the integration, the documentation of the `Layersets <../backend/layerset.html>`_ provides useful information.

 .. figure:: ../../../figures/layertree/layertree_configuration_layerset_simple_en.png